-Here’s a closer look at three topics to consider when choosing between personal loans and credit cards:
+Here’s three things to consider when choosing between personal loans and credit cards:

-Type of purchase
+1) Type of purchase

-Availability of funds
+2) Availability of funds

 Personal loans – The availability of funds may not be immediate, but some lenders can provide a same-day response to an application.
 If approved, they might also disburse the funds the same day.
 Most personal loans are paid out in a lump sum and delivered via paper check or direct deposit to a bank account.

-Credit cards – While some credit card interest rates are fixed, others can fluctuate due to missed payments, a drop in credit score and variable interest rates.1 If your rate does change, the rising interest costs could increase your monthly payment.2 The minimum payment for credit cards can also fluctuate based on how much you spend on the account.3 If you continue to charge purchases, or suddenly add a large purchase to the account, the minimum payment could get higher and make it harder to budget.4
+Credit cards – While some credit card interest rates are fixed, others can fluctuate due to missed payments, a drop in credit score and more.1 If your rate does change, the rising interest costs could increase your monthly payment.2 The minimum payment for credit cards can also fluctuate based on how much you spend on the account.3 If you continue to charge purchases, or suddenly add a large purchase to the account, the minimum payment could get higher and make it harder to budget.4

 1. Konsko, Lindsay.
 “5 Times Your Credit Card Issuer Can Raise Your Interest Rate.”
 NerdWallet.com. https://www.nerdwallet.com/blog/credit-cards/credit-card-issuer-raising-interest-rate-5-times/ (accessed December 19, 2017).